MaheshKadam10311/myprojects/README.md

 MyProjects : Refer /myprojects repository

 1. My Portfolio Website - a creative frontend design of My Personal Portfolio Website created Using HTML and CSS.
+I made it to understand HTML and CSS in more detail it might not be up to the standard , it was a first step towards my learning process. (note : media queries are not added)
     Hoisted Site (Netlify) : https://myportfolio-maheshkadam.netlify.app

  2. Netflix Desktop Clone - A enhance frontend design of Netflix Official Website, with new design elements responsive for desktop resolution.